deep-learning-mit/staging/_posts/2023-11-08-representationengineering-incontextlearning.md

 We also conducted scans for neuron activities in the Context Vector across the different tokens of an example sequence in a similar style as Zou et al. (2023) <d-cite key="zou2023representation"></d-cite>, for which the previous work has referred to as Linear Artificial Tomography (LAT) scans.

-The following is the LAT scan for the neuron activities corresponding to a Context Vector trained on `rotten_tomatoes` sentiment analysis dataset evaluated on different dataset sequences.
-The following graphs further corroborate the findings above on the dataset-specificity of in-context learning.
+The following are the LAT scans for the neuron activities corresponding to a Context Vector trained on `rotten_tomatoes` sentiment analysis dataset evaluated on different dataset sequences.
+The following graphs further corroborate the findings above on the dataset-specificity of in-context learning; while the a sequence from the `rotton_tomatoes` dataset result in high neural activities for the Context Vector, most sequences from the other dataset do not, showing the uniqueness of such Context Vector.

+{% include figure.html path="assets/img/2023-11-08-representationengineering-incontextlearning/lat_scan_rotten_tomatoes.png" class="img-fluid" %}
+{% include figure.html path="assets/img/2023-11-08-representationengineering-incontextlearning/lat_scan_medical_questions_pair.png" class="img-fluid" %}
+{% include figure.html path="assets/img/2023-11-08-representationengineering-incontextlearning/lat_scan_ethos_religion.png" class="img-fluid" %}

 ## Representation Control